 - 1. Working from furnace to outside, cut pipe to required length(s). - 2.
-De-burr inside and outside of pipe. - 3.
-Chamfer outside edge of pipe for better distribution of primer and cement. - 4.
+De-burr inside and outside of pipe. - Chamfer outside edge of pipe for better distribution of primer and cement. - 4.
 Clean and dry all surfaces to be joined. - 5.
 Check dry fit of pipe and mark insertion depth on pipe. - 6.
 Insert the vent pipe into the vent elbow. - 7.
 Torque clamp on vent elbow 15 lb-in. - 8.
 Torque clamp on vent coupling 15 lb-in. - 9.
 Insert the combustion air pipe into the adapter. - 10.
 Pilot drill a screw hole through the adapter into the combustion air pipe and secure the pipe to the adapter with sheet metal screws.
 DO NOT DRILL INTO POLYPROPYLENE VENT PIPES.
 Use an optional accessory vent coupling, if needed. - 11.
 Seal around the combustion air pipe with silicone or foil tape.
 SILICONE SEALERS MAY NOT BE APPROPRIATE FOR POLYPROPYLENE VENT SYSTEMS.
 SEE POLYPROPYLENE VENT SYSTEM MANUFACTRUER'S INSTRUCTIONS. - 12.
 After pipes have been cut and preassembled, apply generous layer of cement primer to pipe fitting socket and end of pipe to insertion mark.
 Quickly apply approved cement to end of pipe and fitting socket (over primer).
 Apply cement in a light, uniform coat on inside of socket to prevent buildup of excess cement.
 Apply second coat.
 DO NOT CEMENT POLYPROPYLENE FITTINGS. - While cement is still wet, twist pipe into socket with 1/4-in. turn.
-Be sure pipe is fully inserted into fitting socket. - 14.
-Wipe excess cement from joint.
+Be sure pipe is fully inserted into fitting socket. - Wipe excess cement from joint.
 A continuous bead of cement will be visible around perimeter of a properly made joint. - 15.
 Handle pipe joints carefully until cement sets. - 16.
 Horizontal portions of the venting system shall be supported to prevent sagging.
-Space combustion air piping and vent piping hangers as shown in the table below.
-Support pipes using perforated metal hanging strap or commercially available hangers or straps designed to support plastic pipe.
+Support combustion air piping and vent piping a minimum of every 5 ft.
+(1.5 M) [3 ft. (.91M) for SDR-21 or -26 PVC] using perforated metal hanging strap or commercially available hangars designed to support plastic pipe. - 17.
+Prevent condensate from accumulating in the pipes by sloping the combustion air piping and vent piping downward towards furnace a minimum of 1/4-in. per linear ft. with no sags between hangers. - 18.
+Complete the vent and combustion air pipe installation by connecting to the concentric vent or by installing the required termination elbows as shown in Figure 47 and Figure 48, Alberta Figure 44 and Figure 46.
+For ventilated combustion air terminations, refer to Figure 48, Alberta Figure 44 and Figure 46. - Use appropriate methods to seal openings where combustion air pipe and vent pipe pass through roof or sidewall.